joaomacalos/sfcr/README.md

 ## Example

-This is a basic example which shows you how to simulate the steady state of the “SIM” model from Godley and Lavoie (2007 ch.
-3) and simulate a scenario where the government increase its expenditures.
+This is a basic example which shows how to simulate the “SIM” model from Godley and Lavoie (2007 ch.
+3), as well as how to add scenarios to this baseline model.

 The `sfcr_set()` function is used to create define the equations and external variables of the model.